Bad Impulse is a psychological thriller about family secrets exposed as result of modern technology.

 In addition to the marquee names of the great Paul Sorvino and Dan Lauria that we came to see (do we really need to rattle off their resumes?), the film also stars Grant Bowler (Guns Akimbo) and Sonya Walger (Showtime’s Power, ABC-TV’s Parenthood and Lost, and SyFy’s The Terminator: The Sarah Conner Chronicles).

-Bad Impulse is the fourth feature film by Michelle Danner, a renowned acting coach who’s worked with the likes of Gerald Butler, James Franco, Michael Pena, and Michelle Rodriquez.
-She’s currently in pre-production on fifth feature, The Runner, starring Elisabeth Rohm (TV’s Law and Order).
+Bad Impulse is the fourth feature film by Michelle Danner, a renowned acting coach who’s worked with the likes of Gerald Butler (Greenland, released on December 18, 2020), James Franco, Michael Pena, and Michelle Rodriquez.
+She’s currently in pre-production on a fifth feature, The Runner, starring Elisabeth Rohm (TV’s Law and Order).
 The screenwriter of Bad Impulse and The Runner, Jason Chase Tyrrell, made his debut with 2017’s Ghost House starring Scout Taylor-Compton (Abducted) and Mark Boone Junior (Trees Lounge, American Satan).

 Currently on the film festival circuit where it won “Best Narrative Feature” at the 2019 International Independent Film Awards and the “Best Director Award” at the 2019 Culver City Film Festival, Bad Impulse will appear as a DVD, VOD, and PPV in the coming months.
 You can learn more at the website for All In Films and the film’s official Facebook page.